ckfinder/ckfinder-docs-samples/README.md

 Plugins list
 ------------

+* ACLInfo - Plugin that add ACL information to folder's label in folders tree.
 * AlterCommand - Plugin that alters command sent to server connector.
 * CustomButton - Plugin that illustrates how to add a toolbar button with custom icon.
 * FolderInfo - Plugin that alters rename file dialog view.